Elinor Tatum: Career

-In addition to her career in journalism, Tatum is also an active member of the greater New York community.
-She is currently, a member of the Board of Trustees of her college alma mater, St. Lawrence University.
-In addition she sits on the Board of the New York Urban League, The Neighborhood Defender Service of Harlem, and the Creative Vision Foundation.
-She also sits on Manhattan Community Board 3.
+In addition to her career in journalism, Tatum has been involved in civic and community organizations in New York.
+She has served on the Board of Trustees of her alma mater, St. Lawrence University, as well as the boards of the New York Urban League, the Neighborhood Defender Service of Harlem, and the Creative Vision Foundation.
+She has also served on the board of Manhattan Community Board 3.